We’re here to help you find some of the best family beaches in Sydney as it can be hard to find some swimming spots without waves!

-There are in fact several beaches at Balmoral, plus the delightful promenade and even a tiny island to explore.
+Lower North Shore There are in fact several beaches at Balmoral, plus the delightful promenade and even a tiny island to explore.
 The netted baths area is the prime location for families as it is close to the playground and café.
 The rocky northern end of Balmoral, where the Beach Club is, is terrific for snorkelling.
 Make sure you eat at the beautiful Boathouse in Balmoral when you visit.

 Lower North ShoreThe fantastic playground, the huge reserve and the exciting baths and beach make Clifton Gardens a beach to spend a whole day at.
 Kids love leaping into deep water from the boardwalk that surrounds the baths.
 You can even get a coffee at the little kiosk and ice cream vans make regular calls.